-The South Carolina Need Based Grants (SCNNG) program is a state grant to the undergraduate students who are residents of South Carolina.
+The South Carolina Need Based Grants (SCNBG) program is a state grant to the undergraduate students who are residents of South Carolina.
 The grants are available to full- and part-time students, and the award depends upon action by the General Assembly and amounts contingent upon the availability of funds to be appropriated for the program.
-Eligibility requirements are available at www.wiltech.edu or from the Financial Aid office.
+Eligibility requirements are available from the Financial Aid office.
 FSEOG or SCNBG are awarded per institutional policy on a first-come, first-served basis.